OpenSWE1R/swe1r-re/RE:-Sprites.md

   //FIXME: Change to uint8_t* and use another index to navigate through this buffer uint16_t* i = sub_445B40();

-  // Read 32 bit BE from out_spriteblock.bin and convert the to LE
+  // Read 32 bit BE from out_spriteblock.bin and convert to LE
-  // This is the number of sprites in the file sub_42D640(1, 0, &v39, 4u);
+  // This is the number of sprites in the file uint32_t v39;
+  sub_42D640(1, 0, &v39, 4u);
   v39 = swap32(v39);